-Ye num'rous sects

-which all declare

-"Lo Christ is here,"
+Ye num'rous sects which all declare "Lo Christ is here."
 Lo Christ is there."

-Your stronger proofs

-divinely give

-And show me where

-the Christians live.
+Your stronger proofs divinely give And show me where the Christians live.

 "Where is Thy Church,

 O, Savior, where?"

-I heard the cry,
+I beard the cry,

 and then I heard:

 "Here is My Church

 where men still dare

-To take Me at My word.
+To take Me at My word."

-"Thus saith the Lord, 'Stand ye in the ways, and see, and ask for the Old Paths, where is the good way, and walk therein, and ye shall find rest for your souls."
+"Thus saith the Lord, Stand ye in the ways, and see, and ask for the Old Paths, where is the good way, and walk therein, and ye shall find rest for your souls."
 (Jer.
-6:16) "And they that be of Thee shall build the old waste places: thou shalt to Dwell in" (Isa.
-58:12).
+6:16) "And they that be of Thee shall build the old waste places: thou shalt raise up the foundations of many generations; and thou shalt be called, The Repairer of the Breach, The Restorer of Paths to Dwell in" (Isa, 58:12).